emmajanedrews/base-template/_posts/2017-09-14-unexpected-costs-that-leave-sellers-surprised.md

 Today, I want to discuss the unexpected costs that can leave sellers surprised.

 A lot of agents out there are just taking listings without **giving the seller the information they need** to determine how much money they’re going to walk away with.
-Sellers may begin to wonder if it really beneficial to sell their home at this time.

 {% include pullquote.html %}